hm-lang/core/proposals/README.md

 # equivalent to `q(() := X)`
 # also equivalent to `q((): $(X))`
 # TODO: should this also work as a definition for `MyVariable`?
+#       makes sense to me.  = can be equivalent to a newline + tab (block) for function definitions.
 MyVariable; value       # with or without `value`
     myInitialization + OfMyVariable
 ```